inf23dw2g09/Recurso/M1/README.md

 ## Short theme description

-This project is an implementation of a task management system utilizing OAuth 2.0 for authentication via GitHub.
-It is developed to showcase a structured approach to handling various aspects of task management through a set of well-defined RESTful APIs.
+This project is an implementation of a Pokémon management system utilizing OAuth 2.0 for authentication via GitHub.
+It is developed to showcase a structured approach to handling various aspects of Pokémon management through a set of well-defined RESTful APIs.
 The project includes Dockerized containers for easy deployment and integration.

 ## Repository organization